 The results tell the story:

 - 15 to 34% better order values than the industry average

 - 90% of calls are answered in 20 seconds, previously unprecedented for this company

 Post-call quality audits showed an average 94 percent satisfaction score, with more than 17,500 calls taken in one week.

 “Liveops is a trusted partner that enables us to keep up with customer service demands.
 They have played a critical role in our business model and have become a perfect extension to help deliver an outstanding customer experience,” said a representative for the company.

 In another health care scenario, a major pharmaceutical company hired Liveops to support patients on its advanced drug therapies.
 It’s noteworthy that the patient audience is one the company expects to have for the long-term because of serious chronic diagnoses, which is why providing the highest quality experience is critical.

-At the same time, dynamics of a traditional call center pose hurdles in providing high long-term patient satisfaction.
+At the same time, dynamics of a traditional contact center pose hurdles in providing high long-term patient satisfaction.
 Agent attrition and changing drug regulations that require constant learning present challenges.
-Yet Liveops already had depth in providing call center support for healthcare audiences and agents who are HIPAA-certified, have health care experience and usually a college degree.
+Yet Liveops already had depth in providing contact center support for healthcare audiences and agents who are HIPAA-certified, have health care experience and usually a college degree.